* Facility to store spent nuclear fuel in casks for 50 years

 * Bulgaria yet to decide on deep burying of spent fuel

-KOZLODUY, Bulgaria, May 12 (Reuters) - Bulgaria’s nuclear power plant launched a dry spent fuel storage facility on Thursday as a step toward ensuring long-term containment of radioactive waste in the European Union country, officials said.
+KOZLODUY, Bulgaria, May 12 (Reuters) - Bulgaria’s nuclear power plant opened a dry spent fuel storage facility on Thursday as a step toward ensuring long-term containment of radioactive waste in the European Union country, officials said.

 The Balkan country had contracted German consortium NUKEM Technologies-GNS to build the depot for 70.5 million euros ($101.5 million) to store radioactive waste in dry casks from its Soviet-made reactors at the Kozloduy plant on the Danube river.

 The facility will be able to take over 5,200 spent fuel assemblies in 72 steel and heavy concrete casks for 50 years.

 Dry casks use air to keep fuel cool, rather than pumped water, which needs a steady power supply.

 The U.S. nuclear safety regulator said earlier this month it was studying whether to require plants to move radioactive waste out of pools to dry casks more quickly as part of a review on safety in the wake of Japan’s nuclear disaster.
 [ID:nN02301282].